firebase007/firebase007/README.md

-### Hei 👋 and welcome to my profile page :blush:
+### Hey there 👋, welcome to my profile.
+Here are some interesting things about me ;)

-#### Interested in learning more about me?
-Here are a few information (which might change as time goes on) 😉

-- 🔭 I’m currently working on some side projects, while studying for a masters degree in Computer Science at the University of Eastern Finland, Joensuu.
-It's crazy I know, but I work hard to stay in good shape and make a difference. :wink:
 - 🌱 I love Go and I plan to transition to building cloud based applications in the future. :fire:
 - 👯 I’m looking to collaborate more on open source projects and on content creation related to Go and Node.js/JavaScript :eyes:
-- 🤔 I’m love large scale distributed systems and how they all play together.
+- 🤔 I love large scale distributed systems and how they all play together.
 Looking to learn more. :eyes:
 - 💬 Ask me about general software development topics and specifically on topics related to Backend Engineering.
-I have written Node.js for almost 5 years while breaking and fixing a bunch of production systems/microservices in the process.
-I know Docker, some Kubernetes and a couple of AWS services.
-Looking to explore more of those. :yellow_heart:
+I love Docker, Kubernetes and AWS services.
+Looking to explore more of these tech in the future. :yellow_heart:
-- 📫 How to reach me: via my email at - alex.nnakwue@gmail.com or on twitter -  @alex_nnakwue
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I play soccer/Football and I'm pretty good at it. :star:
+- ⚡ Fun fact: I play Football and I'm pretty good at it. :star:

-## Blog
+## Some of my Blog Posts

 - [Going Serverless in Node.js](https://blog.logrocket.com/going-serverless-node-js-apps/)
 - [Caching in Node.js](https://blog.logrocket.com/caching-node-js-optimizing-app-performance-redis/)